-It is the policy of the Board that it does not discriminate against minority owned firms in its Investment Manager selection process.
-The Board requires the Investment Consultant to identify, research, and evaluate qualified minority owned managers.
+It is the policy of the Board to encourage the participation of minority owned firms in its Investment Manager selection process.
+The Board requires the Investment Consultant identify, research, and evaluate qualified minority owned managers.
 The Board requires that the Investment Consultant and IMG consider such minority owned firms in their efforts to fulfill the Board's investment objectives, but only in compliance with their respective fiduciary duties to the Trust Fund.